Mitigating algorithmic errors in quantum optimization through energy extrapolation: Linear convergence of the energy variance

 Now we assume that $|c_j|^2$, the relative weights of the excited states, and hence also the $D_{1,2}$, do not vary significantly with $F$ near $F=1$.
 Then we see that the dependence of $\Delta_{\mathrm{var}}$ on $E_{\mathrm{res}}$ is parabolic and linear when $E-E_{\mathrm{gs}} \approx 0$.
 This criterion for the validity of the linear approximation used in the main text is that

 One cannot easily calculate $D_{1,2}$, since they depend on the structure of $H_f$ as well as on the details of the variational procedure.
 In practice, however, this is not necessary.
-One plots $\Delta_{\mathrm{var}}$ against $E$.
-If $E_{\mathrm{res}}$ satisfies the inequality \ref{eq:eres1} we can confidently extrapolate to the point where the curve crosses the $E$-axis to find $E_{\mathrm{gs}}$.
-Suppose we have several data points near $(E,\Delta_{\mathrm{var}})$ and use them for extrapolation, the slope is
+One plots $\Delta_{\mathrm{var}}$ against $E$ and if $E_{\mathrm{res}}$ satisfies the inequality (\ref{eq:eres1}) we can confidently extrapolate to the point where the curve crosses the $E$-axis to find $E_{\mathrm{gs}}$.